 Some men also struggle with uneven or patchy facial hair that tends to grow thicker around the chin and upper lips.
 For such men, a soul patch would be the ideal option as it will mask an undershot or weak chin by creating an illusion of fullness and shape, so your patch looks like a full goatee.

 The style that started it all.
 The classic goatee – also known as a pure or original goatee – refers to just a patch of hair on the chin.
 There is no moustache included with the classic goatee, and so achieving one is simple: shave all hair on your face and neck, aside from a small patch on your chin.

 2. Full Goatee

 The full goatee has a strong case to be renamed the classic goatee, as it’s the most common style and the one that we imagine will immediately come to mind when you’re presented with the term, goatee.

-The Van Dyke – named after 17th-century artist Anthony van Dyke – is similar to the full goatee in that it features both a moustache, but the two aren’t connected by hair around the edges of the mouth.
-If you’re someone who struggles to spawn facial hair, the Van Dyke could offer a perfect compromise.
+The Van Dyke goatee – named after 17th-century artist Anthony van Dyke – is similar to the full goatee in that it features both a moustache, but the two aren’t connected around the edges of the mouth.
+If you’re someone who struggles to grow a proper beard, the Van Dyke could offer a perfect compromise.